mjvillamayor/IST303_Project_Spring2025/README.md

 **Jade**
 - Testing of Patient Profile Portal (1 day)
 - Testing of Medical Provider Messaging System (1 day)
-- Testing of Patient Monitoring of Medication (1 day)
+- Patient Monitoring of Medication (5 days)
+  - Implement the medication tracking database (1 day)
+  - Develop the API to fetch current and past prescriptions (1 day)
+  - Add a notification system for when the pick-up of medication has been missed and when a prescription renewal is required (1 day)
+  - Build the UI for alert display (1 day)
+  - Test notifcation system (1 day)
+- Medical Provider Monitoring of Medication (4 days)
+  - Implement a tracking system for medication dispensements (1 day)
+  - Develop the API to send alerts about missed dosages and needing to restock (1 day)
+  - Build the UI surrounding medical provider notifications (1 day)
+  - Test the alert system (1 day)
-- Administrator-Implemented Feedback System (4 days)
+- Administrator-Implemented Feedback System (4 days) **OPTIONAL**
   - Implement database schema for feedback submissions (1 day)
   - Develop the API for sending and receiving feedback (1 day)
   - Build the UI for submitting and viewing feedback (1 day)